-The Company is exposed to foreign exchange risk arising from its receivables from holding company.
+The Company has no significant exposure to foreign currency risk.
+In 2024, the Company is exposed to foreign exchange risk arising from its receivables from holding company.
 The management monitors closely these foreign currency balances to recover the amount at the earliest to minimise the foreign exchange risk.
 As at financial year end, the carrying amount of monetary assets and liabilities denominated in currencies other than in Singapore Dollar are disclosed in the respective notes to the financial statements.